sebleedelisle/ofxLaser/README.md

 * Automatic discovery of Etherdreams (currently requires the DAC IP address)
 * Automatic discovery of IDN DACs (currently requires the DAC IP address)
 * Masking in laser space, not source space
-* Optimisation of point generation and sending to DACs

 Licence
 -------